jzaor/Battery-capacity-file/README.md

 This utility solves problem of reading the battery status for octo4a_battery plugin.
 The path of the battery capacity file for me is:

 /storage/sdcard0/android/data/com.example.battery_capacity_file/files/BatteryStats/battery_levels.txt

+It's necessary to set the right path to octo4a_battery settings.

 This utility is working as backgroud service for the battery monitoring.